-The contact model had been extended by Sarti, Citti and Petitot [?] to a symplectic model, with two-dimensional fiber, associated with the orientation $\theta$ and the scaling $\sigma$ .
-In this model, simple cells are parametrized by conformal frames or points of the conformal group $Sim(E^2) = \mathbb{R}^+ \cdot SE(2)$ .
+The contact model had been extended by Sarti, Citti and Petitot [S-C-P] to a symplectic model, with two-dimensional fiber, associated with the orientation θ and the scaling σ .
+In this model, simple cells are parametrized by conformal frames or points of the conformal group $Sim(E^2) = \mathbb{R}^+ \cdot SE(2)$.
 Again, the simple neuron, associated with a frame f acts as Gabor filter, written w.r.t. coordinates associated with f.

-P. Bressloff and J. Cowan [?] proposed a Riemannian spherical model of a hypercolumn H, associated with the orientation $\theta$ and spatial frequency p.
+P. Bressloff and J. Cowan [B-C] proposed a Riemannian spherical model of a hypercolumn H, associated with the orientation θ and spatial frequency p.
 They assume that a hypercolumn H is associated with two pinwheels S, N, which correspond to minimum and maximum of the spatial frequency.
-Simple neurons are parametrized by $\theta$ and normalised spatial frequency $\sigma \in [-\pi/2, \pi/2]$ .
-More precisely, this means that the simple neuron $n(\theta, \sigma)$ is fired if a stimulus has the orientation $\theta$ and the normalised spatial frequency $\sigma$ .
-The exception are simple neurons from singular columns, which corresponds to South and North poles S, N and have spatial frequency $\sigma = -\pi/2$ and , respectively, $\pi/2$ .
-They contain simple neurons of any orientation and the longitude coordinate $\theta$ is not defined for them.
+Simple neurons are parametrized by θ and normalised spatial frequency $\sigma \in [-\pi/2, \pi/2]$.
+More precisely, this means that the simple neuron $n(\theta, \sigma)$ fires if a stimulus has the orientation θ and the normalised spatial frequency σ .
+The exception are simple neurons from singular columns, which corresponds to South and North Poles S, N and have spatial frequency $\sigma = -\pi/2$ and, respectively, $\pi/2$.
+Such singular columns contain simple neurons of any orientation and the longitude coordinate θ is not defined for them.

 We present a modification of this model, based on the assumption that a hypercolumn H is a conformal sphere.
-Simple neurons of H are working as the mother Gabor filter with respect to conformal coordinates, obtained from some standard coordinates by transformations from the Möbius group $G = SL(2.\mathbb{C})$ .
+Simple neurons of H are working as the mother Gabor filter with respect to conformal coordinates, obtained from some standard coordinates by transformations from the Möbius group $G = SL(2, \mathbb{C}).$

 This corresponds to the Cartan approach to conformal geometry, bases on the construction of so-called Cartan connection.
-In the case of conformal sphere, the Cartan connection is the principal bundle $G = Sl(2, \mathbb{C}) \rightarrow S^2 =$ $G/Sim(E^2)$ with the Maurer-Cartan form $\mu : TG \rightarrow \mathfrak{sl}(2, \mathbb{C})$ (which identifies tangent spaces $T_gG$ with the Lie algebra $\mathfrak{sl}(2,\mathbb{C})$ ).
-Moreover, points of the sphere (which correspond to columns of the hypercolumn H) ara parametrised by the stability subgroups.
+In the case of conformal sphere, the Cartan connection is the principal bundle $G = Sl(2, \mathbb{C}) \rightarrow S^2 =$ $G/Sim(E^2)$ with the Maurer-Cartan form $\mu : TG \rightarrow \mathfrak{sl}(2, \mathbb{C})$ (which identifies tangent spaces T_gG with the Lie algebra $\mathfrak{sl}(2,\mathbb{C})$).
+Moreover, points of the sphere (which correspond to columns of the hypercolumn H) are parametrised by the stability subgroups.
 Remark that a hypercolumn in the conformal model can be considered as the Tits model of the conformal sphere (where points are defined as stability subgroups).
 We show that in a neighborhood of each pinwheel, the conformal model reduces to the symplectic model of Sarti, Citti and Petitot.

 Application of this model to the problem of visual stability is considered.
-The visual stability problem consists in explanation how we perceive stable objects as stable in spite of change their retina images caused by eyes rotation.
+The visual stability problem consists in explanation how we perceive stable objects as stable despite the change of their retinal images caused by the rotation of the eyes.